jerickjoe111/launch-school/JS229/04_object_creation_patterns.md

 Pair.prototype.isPrototypeOf(pair); // => true
 ```

 There are some important points about the `class` syntax that have to be remarked: first, that the class is defined within a block delimited in curly braces, but without commas separating the methods; second, that the keyword `constructor` is used to define the constructor function for the class.
 What happens under the hood is that the `class` declaration creates a new variable with the name of the class, and then assigns that variable to the `constructor` function.
 If the class does not need the objects to be initialized upon instantiation, we can omit the `constructor` function definition within the class, and an empty constructor will be implicitly created and assigned to the class name variable.
+All the methods will be assigned to the constructor's `prototype` property, so every instance can inherit them.

 Another difference is that the whole body within the class declaration is in strict mode, even without the `"use strict"` _pragma_; also, class declarations are not hoisted: we can't instantiate class before we declare them.